labscript-suite/prawn_digital_output/README.md

 * `gto` - Get the current output state.
 Returns states of pins 0-15 as a single hex number.

 * `cur` - Prints the last command entered.
-* `edt` - Allows the user to enter a new command to replace the last command entered.
+* `edt` - Allows the user to enter a new command to replace the last command entered using `add`.

 * `dmp` - Print the current sequence of programmed outputs.
 * `len` - Print total number of instructions in the programmed sequence.